QiYao-Wang/Awesome-LLM4Patents/README.md

 > 🔥 for papers with >50 citations or repositories with >200 stars.\
 > 📖 for papers accepted by reputed conferences/journals.\
 > ❌ for papers that I haven't read.\
-> 🙋 for papers that I wrote.
+> 🙋 for our team's paper.

 ### Survey